skatejs/skatejs/README.md

 The component lifecycle consists of several paths in the following order starting from when the element is first created.

-1. `prototype` is set up in non-native (already set up in native)
-2. `events` are set up
+1. `events` are set up
-3. `props` are defined and set to initial values
+2. `props` are defined and set to initial values
-4. `created` is invoked
+3. `created` is invoked
-5. `render` is invoked to render an HTML structure to the component
+4. `render` is invoked to render an HTML structure to the component
-6. `ready` is invoked
+5. `ready` is invoked
-7. `attached` is invoked when added to the document (or if already in the document)
+6. `attached` is invoked when added to the document (or if already in the document)
-8. `detached` is invoked when removed from the document
+7. `detached` is invoked when removed from the document
-9. `attribute` is invoked whenever an attribute is updated
+8. `attribute` is invoked whenever an attribute is updated